Gauging Away a Big Bang: Cosmological Singularities in String Theory

 In particular, cosmological singularities are doubly hard in string theory.
 This is because cosmology means time-dependence, and quantizing strings in time-dependent backgrounds is difficult.
 Typically only supersymmetric backgrounds are under control, and supersymmetry forces time {\em in-}dependence on us.

-The question as it stands seems impossible, but one way forward is to consider timelike/null quotients of Minkowski space as simple examples of singular cosmologies.
-The tractability of string theory in the covering space enables us to probe these singular geometries using strings.
-Two popular examples were this strategy has been explored are the Milne orbifold and the null orbifold \cite{HoroSteif, Joan}.
+The question of cosmic singularities in string theory then, at least as we have phrased it above, seems impossible.
+But one way forward is known.
+This is to consider timelike/null quotients of Minkowski space as simple examples of singular cosmologies.
+The tractability of string theory in the covering flat space enables us to probe these singular geometries using strings via orbifold techniques.
+Two popular examples where this strategy has been explored are the Milne orbifold and the null orbifold \cite{HoroSteif, Joan}.

 However, all is not well.
 Tree level string scattering amplitudes on these geometries \cite{LMS1, LMS2, BenMicha, Cornalba, Durin, BenReview} have problematic divergences, so it is unclear what the punchline of this line of work is.
 The current philosophy \cite{HoroPolch} takes the amplitude at face value and interprets the divergences as due to black hole formation when the string is inside its own Schwarzschild radius: ie., there is large backreaction from the pointlike ($\alpha'\rightarrow 0$) limit of strings.